OAI/learn.openapis.org/introduction.md

 Machine-readable API descriptions (including **OpenAPI**) were then invented to bring to remote APIs the same degree of robustness that method signatures brought to local APIs.
 Tools do exist now which check that requests are made in the correct format, or even ensure it by generating the request code themselves.

 The benefits delivered by machine-readable descriptions of remote APIs, though, have far surpassed those of method signatures.
-For instance, OpenAPI can attach examples and notes to most API sections, to complement the automatically-generated documents, or reuse parts of the description to make the whole file leaner.
+For instance, OpenAPI can attach examples and notes to most API sections, to complement the automatically-generated documentation, or reuse parts of the description to make the whole file leaner.

 Learn about all these capabilities and more in the next chapter, [The OpenAPI Specification explained](specification).